colinarndt/knn-from-scratch/README.md

 # Building a k-nearest neighbor (k-NN) classifier

-The purpose of this project is to build a k-NN classifier from scratch, without using any machine learning libraries.
+The purpose of this project is to engineer a k-NN classification pipeline from scratch, without using any machine learning libraries.

-n-fold nested cross-validation is used to find the best hyperparameters.
+n-fold nested cross-validation is used to find the address overfitting and provide detection of the best hyperparameters.